comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 .. image:: admin0.png

-To log in as administrator, use the admin credentials created at STEP 4 of the First Configuration Guide (to do: insert cross reference).
+To log in as administrator, use the admin credentials created at ˆSTEP 4 of the First Configuration Guideˆ_ (to do: insert cross reference).
 The admin interface shows all the configurable options:

 .. image:: admin1.png